campospaula/campospaula/README.md

 # Hi there 👋

-My name is Paula, I'm from Argentina and I'm a FullStack Developer!
+My name is Paula, I'm a FullStack Developer from Argentina!

 Passionate about technology with a positive social impact.

 Background in digital and brand marketing.

 * Currently working as a freelacer for my own brand😄